 This feature allows you to conveniently update your phone's software to a newer version via OTA, without connecting using a USB data cable.
 This feature will only be available if and when LG makes a newer firmware version available for your device.
-You should first check the software version on your mobile phone: Settings > General tab > About phone > Update Center > Software Update > Check now for update.
+You should first check the software version on your mobile phone: Settings > General tab > About phone > Update Center > System updates > CHECK FOR UPDATE.